jamesshore/ergotest/docs/automation_api.md

 * testSuiteResult.name: string[]

 The name of the suite and all its parent suites, with the outermost suite first.
-Suites with no name aren’t included, so if none of the suites had a name, this array will be empty.
+Suites named with an empty string, or with no name at all, won’t be included in the array.
+If none of the suites had a name, this array will be empty.

 [Back to top](#automation-api)